-As the first settlement on the Petone foreshore and on the banks of the Hutt River was called Britannia, those living further north were distinguished by being referred to as living "up the Hutt".
-Thus, when E J Wakefield visited settlers at Britannia on the banks of the river during the winter of 1840 he referred to "visiting my friends up the Hutt".
+The first settlement on the Petone foreshore and banks of the Hutt River was called Britannia.
+Those living further north were distinguished by being referred to as living "up the Hutt".
+When E J Wakefield visited settlers at Britannia on the banks of the river during the winter of 1840 he referred to "visiting my friends up the Hutt".

-As the number of settlers increased this general description of "the Hutt" proved to be too vague.
+This general description of 'the Hutt' proved to be too vague as the number of settlers increased.
 People began to refer to those living on the Upper or Lower Hutt.
-Accordingly, S C Brees, describing the little hamlet of Aglionby, stated in the mid-1840s that it was sited "in the Lower Hutt".
-The names of the two hamlets, Aglionby or Richmond, failed to take permanent root as the basis for the city's present name.
-Instead variations on the name "Hutt" proliferated.
+Accordingly, S C Brees described the little hamlet of Aglionby, stating in the mid-1840s that it was located "in the Lower Hutt".
+The names of the two settlements, Aglionby or Richmond, failed to take permanent root as the basis for the city's present name.
+Instead variations on the name 'Hutt' proliferated.
 The present city district was indiscriminately referred to by Brees as Lower Hutt, the Lower District of the Hutt and the Hutt.

-This confusion continued for decades.
-To some extent it still continues today, the city being variously referred to as the Hutt, Lower Hutt or Hutt City.
+This confusion continued for decades, and to some extent still continues today.
+The city is variously referred to as the Hutt, Lower Hutt or Hutt City.

 A timeline of Lower Hutt’s history

-From settlement in 1840 until present day, a chronology of some of the most significant events in Lower Hutt’s history.
+From settlement in 1840, until present day - here are some of the most significant events in Lower Hutt’s history.

 - 1840 European settlers arrive